 Current host test lists open for comment:

 The 'Biosecurity guidelines for the introduction of exotic biological control agents', provide that applicants may elect to publish host preference testing lists for comment on the department's website.
 This allows applicants to receive feedback prior to undertaking research activities supporting an application to import a biocontrol agent.

-Important: Comments should be directed to the applicant, not the department, by the closing date (see contact details in application).
+Important: Comments should be directed to the applicant, not the department, by the closing date.

 The published host test list documents may not meet Australian Government accessibility guidelines as they have not been prepared by the department.